lucakeresztesi/CEU_RLab/README.md

 ### CEU_RLab
-#### my first shiny application for a regression on the mtcars dataset
+#### My first Shiny application for an interactive regression visualization on the mtcars dataset.